sagemath/sagewiki_to_gh-2022-10-10/Days9Projects.md

  * ''Aurel Meyer'': '''Symmetry groups of polytopes'''.
 Graphics to illustrate that all symmetry groups of regular polytopes are finite Coxeter groups.

  * ''Yair Go1dberg'': '''3D Graphing in PiScript'''.
 Plotting 3 dimensional functions in PiScript.

+ * ''Steve Kieffer'': '''Algebra sketches'''.
+Tools with which to produce sketches of a kind often drawn on blackboards to illustrate algebraic structures.